Lymphedema

 If you notice signs or symptoms of lymphedema, talk with your health care provider.

 Most cases of lymphedema can be managed, but the signs and symptoms don’t usually go away completely.
-When caught early, treatment can reduce some signs and symptoms and stop them from getting worse.
+When caught early though, treatment can reduce some signs and symptoms and stop them from getting worse.

 Lymphedema screening and diagnosis